Back to Intro to Storybook

 Arguments or args for short, allow us to live-edit our components with the controls addon without restarting Storybook.
 Once an args value changes, so does the component.

-action() allows us to create a callback that appears in the actions panel of the Storybook UI when clicked.
+fn() allows us to create a callback that appears in the Actions panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.

 Config